6 Must-Have Lenses For Wedding Photography

 DSLR Options

-4. 100mm Macro
+4. 100mm Macro Lens

 If your bride and groom are spending thousands of dollars on the details of a wedding, they are sure to appreciate you capturing the event in detail.
-With the 100mm Macro, you can capture detailed shots with the same quality and detail as product advertisements in magazines.
+With a 100mm Macro, you can capture detailed shots with the same quality and detail as product advertisements in magazines.
 Add your touch of lighting and creativity, and you get ring shots like the one below.

 Be sure to check out Wedding Workshop 6 | Photographing The Details for an in-depth overview of how to capture details that get shared and published.

-5. 16-35mm
+5. 16-35mm Wide-Angle Zoom Lens

-Sometimes the 24-70mm lens just isn’t wide enough to capture everything you want.
-The ultra wide angle helps you capture the environment.
-Venue and landscape shots also provide a great addition to your wedding day coverage, as they set the scene for the day and allow you to take full advantage of the scenery, especially at beautiful venues.
+Venue and scenery/landscape shots also provide a great addition to your wedding day coverage, as they set the scene for the day and allow you to take full advantage of the scenery, especially at beautiful venues.
+If you don’t have a wide-angle detail photo in your wedding album.

 16-manchester-grand-hyatt-san-diego-wedding-photographer-just-got-married-photos